iwsjanine/github-slideshow/2019-09-27-Insured-Vehicle-Flow.md

     * No

-    * Unknown - Note that this is automatically selected when you choose No in Question 1.
+    * Unknown**Note**: This is automatically selected when you choose No in Question 1.

-8. In the **Was there a car seat involved** section, select one answer:
+8. In the **Was there a car seat involved ?** section, select one answer:

     * Yes

     * No

-    * Unknown - Note that this is automatically selected when you choose No in Question 1.
+    * Unknown**Note**: This is automatically selected when you choose No in Question 1.

-9. In the **Please describe any pre-existing damage **text box, describe damage to the vehicle that predates the accident.
+9. In the **Please describe any pre-existing damage **box, describe damage to the vehicle that predates the accident.

-10. In the **Please describe any damaged items within the vehicle** text box, describe damage to any contents of the vehicle.
+10. In the **Please describe any damaged items within the vehicle** box, describe damage to any contents of the vehicle.

 ### Submit

-Click **Submit** to exit the Insured Vehicle dialog and return to the Insured Vehicle Details screen.
+Click **Submit** to exit the **Insured Vehicle** dialog and return to the **Insured Vehicle** Details screen.